iu-parfunc/ecoop24-marmoset-artifact/README.md

 4. `~/vsGHC/generate_ghc_numbers.py` — generates the run times for GHC, `Figure 9`.

-Script [3] has no effect inside the container, and we provide direction for optionally running it outside Docker below.
+Script [3] relies on the PAPI framework, which does not function properly inside Docker.
+We provide directions for optionally running it outside the container below in the section “Build Marmoset and PAPI outside Docker for generating Table 8”.

 The other three scripts can be ran sequentially by one master script called `~/run.sh`.
-The master script accept the `small` flag, as well as scripts [1] and [4], so that the results can be reproduced at a smaller scale on an average consumer machine.
+The master script accept the `small` flag, as well as scripts [1] and [4], so that the results can be reproduced at a smaller scale on an average consumer machine using the benchmarks in the `small` directories.

-After executing `CMD1` and entering the session, use either the master script `~/run.sh` or
-`python3` to run the individual scripts and reproduce the figures and tables.
-For example, `python3 generate_runtimes.py` generates the run times for Gibbon and Marmoset, stores them in a CSV files (you need to `cd vsGibbon` first).
+After executing `CMD1` and entering the session, use either the master script `~/run.sh` or the individual scripts and reproduce the figures and tables.
+For example, `./generate_runtimes.py` (inside `vsGibbon`) generates the run times for Gibbon and Marmoset, prints them in a tabular form, and stores them in CSV files.
-Provided below is the mapping from file name to benchmarks in the paper.

-The statistics for greedy and solver are given by file names appended with text "Greedy" and "Solver" respectively.

-### Approximate Timings
+### Approximate timings

 1. `~/vsGibbon/generate_runtimes.py`
   - `small` mode: <10 minutes